mondeja/simple-icons-blender/README.md

 https://github.com/mondeja/simple-icons-blender/releases/download/9.7.0/simple_icons_blender.py
 ```

-If you want to install another version of [Simple Icons], change the version
+If you want to install [another version of Simple Icons][si-releases], change the version
 number in the link.

 ## Install